 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-No drug interaction studies have been conducted for ella in vivo.
-However, in vitro data indicate that ella is predominantly metabolized by CYP3A4.
+Several in vivo drug interaction studies have shown that ella is predominantly metabolized by CYP3A4.

-Drugs or herbal products that induce enzymes, including CYP3A4, may decrease the plasma concentrations of ella, and may decrease its effectiveness.
-Some drugs or herbal products that may decrease the effectiveness of ella include:
+Drugs or herbal products that induce CYP3A4 decrease the plasma concentrations of ella, and may decrease its effectiveness [see WARNINGS AND PRECAUTIONS and Pharmacokinetics].
+Avoid co-administration of ella and drugs or herbal products such as:

 - St. John's Wort

-CYP3A4 inhibitors such as itraconazole or ketoconazole may increase plasma concentrations of ella.
+CYP3A4 inhibitors such as itraconazole or ketoconazole increase plasma concentrations of ella [see Pharmacokinetics].

 Additional Ella Information